econoalchemist/Passport-Batch2/01_Self-Custody.md

 </p>

 ## Downloading Envoy
-[Envoy](https://foundationdevices.com/envoy/) is a companion app for the Passport Batch 2.
-This app is available for iPhone or Android and enables a secure guided setup experience for your Passport Batch 2.
-You can also use it to install the latest firmware updates from your mobile device using the included microSD adapters.
-The security validation to ensure your Passport Batch 2 has not been tampered with in transit can also be completed from the Envoy app.
-There is a beginner-friendly Bitcoin wallet built into Envoy that enables you to easily receive bitcoin to your Passport Batch 2.
-You can also create transactions in Envoy ready to sign with your Passport Batch 2 using the QR code communications, all while your private keys remain secured on the Passport Batch 2.
+[Envoy](https://foundationdevices.com/envoy/) is an Open Source companion app for Passport.
+This app is available for iPhone or Android and enables a secure guided setup experience for your Passport.
+While it makes for a convenient companion app, it is not required to use Passport.
+You can use any wallet you want to monitor balances, build transactions, or generate receive addresses.
+With Envoy, you can also install the latest firmware updates from your mobile device using the included microSD adapters.
+The security validation to ensure your Passport has not been tampered with in transit can also be completed from the Envoy app.
+There is a beginner-friendly Bitcoin wallet built into Envoy that enables you to easily receive bitcoin to your Passport.
+You can also create transactions in Envoy ready to sign with your Passport using the QR code communications, all while your private keys remain secured on the Passport.
 Envoy connects to the internet via [Tor](https://www.torproject.org/) by default.

 This guide will cover how to download Envoy from the F-Droid repository on an Android mobile device.
 The cool thing about F-Droid is that you can get apps from it without the need for a Google Play Store or Apple App Store account.
 The [F-Droid security model](https://f-droid.org/docs/Security_Model/) enforces that all apps have a valid signature over the entire contents of the Android Package (APK file) so you know you are getting the app intended for you by the developers who control the signing key of the repository you are using.